csiro-data-school/regex/_episodes/07-python-regexs.md

 - "Reference: https://docs.python.org/3/library/re.html"
 ---

-Regular expressions, with search, replace and other capabilities, are available through the 're' library.
+Regular expressions, with search, replace and other capabilities, are available in through Python through the 're' library.
 E.g. ```import re```.

 Patterns follow all the same syntax you've learnt using grep and sed.
 However, you'll usually find that the following patterns work that didn't work with Grep: